Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Search strategy

 The \SRFour region targets events in which the decay of the second \chono includes one or more leptons but is not fully reconstructed due to the presence of neutrinos.
 Events with four or more leptons that fail all \SRTL requirements are selected by \SRFour.
 The \SRThree region targets decays of the second \chono that include no leptons, requiring exactly three leptons in the event.
 While each region targets specific \chono decay chains, events in which one or more leptons fall outside the detector acceptance or are not reconstructed may still be selected by other regions.
 For the signal sample with a mass of 500~\GeV and democratic \chono branching fractions to bosons and leptons, the \SRTL, \SRFour, and \SRThree regions have selection efficiencies of 3\%, 4\%, and 5\%, respectively.

 Within each SR the search is performed in the \mZl spectrum to maximize the discovery sensitivity to a resonance.
-The binning of the \mZl observable was optimized using simulated \CCsignal and \CNsignal signal samples with reconstructed mass resolutions of around 2\%, and the optimized binning accounts for the predicted background expectation.
+The binning of the \mZl observable was optimized using simulated \CCsignal and \CNsignal signal samples with reconstructed invariant mass resolutions of around 2\%, as measured from the widths of Gaussian fits to the reconstructed invariant mass distributions.
+The optimized binning accounts for the predicted background expectation.
 Lower edges are set at

 The last bin has no upper edge and includes all events with $\mZl > 580~\GeV$.
 The same binning is used for all three SRs, facilitating the discovery of a trilepton resonance that would contribute to all SRs.